doc4d/docs/docs/Project/components.md

 ![4d-corner](../assets/en/Project/4d-corner.png)

-You can open the [4D Corner platform](https://corner.4d.com/) from the Dependency manager by selecting **Discover more components on 4D Corner...** from the menu at the bottom of the Dependency manager window:
+You can open the [4D Corner platform](https://corner.4d.com/) from the Dependency manager, either in the top of the [Add a dependency window](#adding-a-github-or-gitlab-dependency), or by selecting **Discover more components on 4D Corner...** from the menu at the bottom of the Dependency manager window:

 ![4d-corner-access](../assets/en/Project/4d-corner.png)